What is Amazon Interactive Video Service?

 What AWS regions is Amazon Interactive Video Service available in?

-The Amazon IVS console and APIs for control and creation of streams are available in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) regions.
+The Amazon IVS console and APIs for control and creation of streams are available in the US East (N. Virginia), US West (Oregon), Asia Pacific (Tokyo), Asia Pacific (Seoul), Asia Pacific (Mumbai), Europe (Ireland), and Europe (Frankfurt) regions.
 Video ingestion and delivery are available around the globe over a separate managed network of infrastructure that is optimized for live video.

 What is the end-to-end latency for an Amazon Interactive Video Service stream?